amitp-ai/Text_Summarization/README.md

 The `DataWrangling` directory contains all the code used to load the dataset, then preprocess it by using various regular expressions, then generate the vocabulary, word2idx, idx2word dictionaries for both the description as well as the summary.
 Furthermore, data visualization is performed to understand various aspects of the input description and summary.
 Please refer to `Readme.md` and `step5_data_wrangling.ipynb` located inside this directory for details.

 ## Literature Survey
 Notebook named `Literature_Survey.ipynb` located inside the `LiteratureSurvey` directory contains various methods used for text summarization, both extractive and abstractive methods.
-It discusses various unsupervised methods as well as supervised learning based deep learning methods.
+It discusses various unsupervised methods such as TextRank, Lead-3, Random Sampling as well as supervised learning based deep learning methods such as Pointer-Generator Networks, pre-trained BERT based models, etc.

-## Model Experimentation/Building
+## Model Building/Experimentation
-The notebook named `ModelBuilding.ipynb` inside the `ModelBuilding` directory contains the many different deep learning based text summarization models I built.
+The notebook named `ModelBuilding.ipynb` inside the `ModelBuilding` directory contains the many different encoder-decoder types of deep learning based text summarization models I built, such as:
+- LSTM
+- LSTM with Attention
+- Transformers
+- Memory efficient transformers

 ## MLOps
 This is the main directory containing the end-to-end pipeline for data preprocessing, model training, data & model versioning, logging metrics, as well as inference and production deployment.
+The `Weights and Biases` framework is used for MLOps and `Pytorch` is used for model training.
 Please refer to the `Readme.md` file located inside the `MLOps` directory for details.